-The Secrets of Sebum Production
+The Secrets Of Sebum Production Revealed

-Whenever I read a Harry Potter book, and reach a description of Professor Severus Snape’s curtains of greasy hair, I think to myself: you know, he probably should have taken care of that.
+Whenever I read a Harry Potter book and reach a description of Professor Severus Snape’s curtains of greasy hair, I think to myself: you know, he probably should have taken care of that.

 And it’s true.
 Oily hair and greasy scalps are a real pain.
-I know this, because I used to have relatively greasy hair.
+I know this because I used to have relatively greasy hair.
 It changed a tad with the weather, but overall it remained greasy.
-The shampoos which I used (over the counter mostly, but medically prescribed ones as well) were not my cup of tea.
+The shampoos which I used (over-the-counter mostly, but medically-prescribed ones as well) were not my cup of tea.
 They were filled with chemicals and God knows what.
 I care a lot about what goes into my hair and subsequently by body.

-What is Sebum Oil?
+What Is Sebum Oil?

-Too Much of A Good Thing is… A Bad Thing
+Too Much of A Good Thing Is… A Bad Thing

 Having too much oil in your scalp and hair can cause greasiness, itchiness, and general discomfort.
 It can also escalate to more severe skin conditions.
-Having too much sebum on your face and is also not recommended, as it can lead to outbreaks of acne and other kinds of pimples.
+Having too much sebum on your face is also not recommended, as it can lead to outbreaks of acne and other kinds of pimples.
 Having too little sebum causes an opposite effect.
-The skin or scalp get dry and red, the hairs become brittle and malnourished, and dandruff is everywhere.
+The skin or scalp gets dry and red, the hairs become brittle and malnourished, and dandruff is everywhere.

-Secondly, if you’re using products that are not suited to your skin type, or are too harsh (chemical ingredients) you can strip away the sebum oil on the surface of your skin which leads to similar result.
-Your body will produce more oil to help balance out the loss.
+The next few reasons are all directly linked to your beauty and hygiene routines, so it’s imperative that you pay attention to ensure that you follow the correct procedures when it comes to keeping clean.
+Firstly, over-exfoliating is one of the leading causes of excessive oil.
+While our skin may feel smooth and oil-free after a good exfoliation session, doing so too often causes our skin to produce more oil to try and balance out the loss.
+In doing so, we create more oil than there was before over-exfoliating.
+I would say to keep your exfoliation sessions down to about twice a week at most to ensure that you give your skin time to balance itself out.
+Secondly, if you’re using products that are not suited to your skin type or are too harsh (chemical ingredients), you can strip away the sebum oil on the surface of your skin.
+This will lead to similar results, as your body will produce more oil to help balance out the loss.
 It’s also imperative that you use a good natural moisturizer after your exfoliation session to ensure that your skin is hydrated and balanced.
-This will help to prevent the formation of excess sebum oil as your skin will already be balanced.
+This will help to prevent the formation of excess sebum oil, as your skin will already be balanced.

 — Bee Green Magazine (@beegreenmag) October 16, 2017

-Why is my Skin Producing So Little Sebum Oil?
+Why Is My Skin Producing So Little Sebum Oil?

 Yet again, one of the most common reasons for having dry skin is due to the fact that you are most likely dehydrated.
-While oily skin types generally produce more oil when the body is lacking moisture, normal to drier skin types simply dry up.
-So be sure to monitor you daily water in take – I recommend filling a 1.5 liter bottle in the morning and making sure that it’s finished by the time you go home.
+While oily-skin types generally produce more oil when the body is lacking moisture, normal to drier skin types simply dry up.
+So be sure to monitor you daily water intake – I recommend filling a 1.5-liter bottle in the morning and making sure that it’s finished by the time you go home.

 Be sure to keep moisturizing your skin regularly throughout the day as well and using very mild facial cleansing products.
-Ideally, stay clear of chemical-based or alcohol-based toners and facial scrubs or cleansers as these can strip the sebum oil from your face and will cause you skin to dry out quicker than usual.
+Ideally, stay clear of chemical-based or alcohol-based toners and facial scrubs or cleansers, as these can strip the sebum oil from your face and will cause you skin to dry out quicker than usual.

-How to Treat Your Skin to Regulate Sebum Oil
+How To Treat Your Skin To Regulate Sebum Oil

 Too Much Sebum Oil

 Treating oily skin is a lot easier than many would have us believe – and it can be done a whole lot cheaper than most would ever realize.
-It’s really just a process of being aware: aware of how much water you consume, aware of the products that you use and being aware of how harmful too much makeup can be for your skin.
+It’s really just a process of being aware: aware of how much water you consume, aware of the products that you use and aware of how harmful too much makeup can be for your skin.

 Too Little Sebum Oil

-your skin.
-They can also cause your skin to become itchy and irritable, so it’s best to stick to natural alternatives instead, as they’re better suited to sensitive skin types.
+It’s also very important that you cut alcohol-based cleansers and toners out of your beauty routine.
+This is because alcohol (and fragrances) tend to dry out your skin by stripping the sebum oil from its surface.
+They can also cause your skin to become itchy and irritable so it’s best to stick to natural alternatives instead, as they’re better suited to sensitive skin types.

 People aren’t all the same, but we can all use help when it comes to our natural oils.
-We only need to pick out the shampoos that are right for us, and see how they affect our skin.
-Some people need hydrating and moisturizing products, while others may be seeking how to get rid of sebum in excess.
+We only need to pick out the shampoos that are right for us and see how they affect our skin.
+Some people need hydrating and moisturizing products, while others may be seeking ways to get rid of sebum in excess.
 Sebum is affected by so many outside and inside sources, which means it can be very difficult to find a shampoo that truly works.
 The best advice is to switch to a more natural degrease shampoo.

 Chemicals and other ingredients may block your pores and hair follicles, causing the sebum to build up.
-Although sebum is odorless, when you have too much on you it is broken down by bacteria, which can lead to unpleasant odors and unnecessary grief.
+Although sebum is odorless, when you have too much on you, bacteria breaks it down.
+This can lead to unpleasant odors and unnecessary grief.
 Take care of yourself and your skin.
 It is our biggest organ, and it covers our entire body.
-Together, they make up the greatest tool we will ever own.
+It helps make up the greatest tool we will ever own.